All About Our CSA Membership

 What is Community Supported Agriculture?

 The CSA model is a mutually beneficial arrangement between producers and consumers.
-It allows people to become members of a farm and in so doing, engage in their agricultural community.
+It allows people to become members of a farm and in so doing, engaged directly in their local agricultural community.
 After growing vegetables in partnership with CSA members for 12 years, we recognize the importance of this arrangement both financially and socially in building a sustainable and local agriculture.
 It is unlikely that we would be farming today if it were not for the Community Supported Agriculture model.
 The up-front investment made by our members each year has been critical to the development of our farm.

 What will be in my CSA Share?

 A typical share consists of 6-8 items that vary by the week and by the season.
 Staple crops include greens such as lettuce, spinach, cabbage, chard, kale; herbs, potatoes, carrots, tomatoes, squash, zucchini, beans, peas, cucumbers, beets, garlic and onions.
+While we grow a wide variety of crops, there are a few items we don’t grow that we supplement from other growers (ie. sweet corn, potatoes, mushrooms, sweet potatoes, beans).

 Below are example SMALL shares – Early, Mid and Late Season (L to R)